The Logo Company - Portfolio

 Logo Images Reflect the Industry

 Farming and agriculture industries have a sense of nostalgia for many Americans, especially as more than 80 percent live in urban areas.
 Businesses in these sectors can capitalize on this fondness for their industry by using common symbols of rural life in its logos.
-Farming tools like tractors and pitchforks, natural imagery like open fields and trees, and even friendly farm animals can all capture the imagination of consumers across the United States.
+Tools like tractors and pitchforks, natural imagery like open fields and trees, and even friendly animals can all capture the imagination of consumers across the United States.

 Colors Connote the Earth, Invoke Psychological Cues

 It is vital to make sure there is enough contrast between your logo’s background, its images, and its lettering, whichever colors you choose.
-Consider a farming logo on a basic white background, for example.
+Consider a logo on a basic white background, for example.
 Red and black lettering and pictures are easy to see, but yellow elements are more difficult to discern.
 Considering the right amount of contrast when you are developing your logo will ensure it is easily read, even when the logo is reduced in size.

 The Right Words

-Farming and agricultural companies rarely have the corporate clout of business giants like Nike or Apple.
+Small companies rarely have the corporate clout of business giants like Nike or Apple.
 These household names are recognizable with just an image, but farming and agricultural companies generally have to work a bit harder to generate brand awareness.
 Integrating a business name into its logo is an effective way to help consumers connect the company with the visuals they see.

-Some farming and agriculture companies prefer to ignore external visuals and create a logo made up of only their company name.
+Some companies prefer to ignore external visuals and create a logo made up of only their company name.
 This can help consumers focus on the company name, although it will not attract attention unless you choose an interesting typeface.
 Novelty or display typefaces work well for this purpose, but you must make sure they are not too ornate.
 Typefaces with too many frills can become illegible when they are shrunk down.

 There is merit in the psychology behind font selection.
 Serif fonts, for example, display a traditional, respectable mentality; while sans serif typefaces portray a more modern, progressive, and sable impression.